Justice League: Crisis on Infinite Earths: Critical response

 Rafael Motamayor, writing for Inverse, praised the film, saying that "Justice League: Crisis on Infinite Earths – Part One finally gets the DC crossover event right", and called it "a worthy adaptation focusing on heart and character".
 Mae Abdulbaki, in a review for Screen Rant, also gave the film a positive review, praising its faithfulness to the source material.

 Hayden Mears of IGN rated the film a 7 out of 10, with the verdict: "Justice League: Crisis on Infinite Earths – Part One knows what it is and strives to do right by its source material.
 There's no depth, no moral murk, no optional profundity for the insight-hungry.
 Just good, clean, marginally sensical fun.
 The action and performances are nothing to shake a Batarang at, but it never loses sight of its stakes and (mostly) prioritizes character over plot".
-Jennifer Borget of Common Sense Media gave it three out of five stars, praising its story but criticized the scenes of constant jumping between alternate Earths in the film, and felt that the action scenes were borrowed from other superhero tales.
+Jennifer Borget of Common Sense Media gave it three out of five stars, praising its story but criticizing the scenes of constant jumping between alternate Earths in the film, and feeling that the action scenes were borrowed from other superhero tales.